The Extraordinary Life of Sam Hell: A Novel

 ✨ Summarized by Bookclubs AI

-Readers say this novel offers a heartfelt story of Sam, a boy born with ocular albinism, and the enduring family ties that shape his life.
-Many praise...
+Readers say this novel offers a heartfelt and engaging story of Sam, a boy born with ocular albinism, and his enduring friendships and family ties.
+Ma...

 Piac